Day Trips from Sarlat: Domme, Beynac & Boat Ride

 No car?

-If you really don’t want to drive, the easiest solution is to book a guided tour from Sarlat that includes Domme, Beynac, and a river boat ride, it covers all highlights without the stress.
+Book a guided tour from Sarlat that includes Domme, Beynac, and a river boat ride, it covers all highlights without the stress.

-Want more ideas?
+Want more ideas

 If you’re spending more time in Sarlat itself, don’t miss my guide to Maison de la Boétie, one of the most interesting stops in town.
 And for practical tips on the water, see my Dordogne River Boat Ride section.